stephanj/llm-talk/README.md

 The output shows the code for the function and verifies that it produces the desired output.

 ## 9b.
 LLM & Python REPL - Game 2

+## ChatGPT Plugin

+An example of how to write and test a ChatGTP plugin which are currently still in private beta.